Frequently asked questions about weddings

 What are the payment terms when booking a wedding?

-To confirm your reservation, your officiant will request to send him adeposit of 200$ within the following two (2) weeks via an Interac transfer to his email address.
+To confirm your reservation, your celebrant will ask you to send a $200 deposit promptly via Interac e-Transfer to their email address.

 The balance owed must be paid no later than one (1) month prior to the ceremony.